 The appending function positions a first video object right of a second video object in the decoded pictures of the output media stream, which contains those two video objects.
 The output media stream is a media containing at least the first and second video objects positioned as side-by-side neighbors.

 In case the video object is a slice, the slices of both video objects in the input media stream have the same height as shown in the example Figure 9, diagram a).
 The slice on the right side is moved next to the slice on the left side in the output media stream.
-The slice in between the two slices is moved to the right next to the two slices used as input of the operation as shown in the diagram b).
+The slice in-between the two slices is moved to the right next to the two slices used as input of the operation as shown in the diagram b).
 During this operation, slice header may need to be updated to correctly signal the changes of the video object identifiers, e.g. the slice addresses.